School of Speech, Language, Hearing and Occupational Sciences Faculty & Staff

 by appointment by email.

-Laurie J. Slovarp, PhD, CCC-SLP is an Associate Professor in the Department of Communicative Sciences and Disorders (CSD) at University of Montana.
+Laurie J. Slovarp, PhD, CCC-SLP is an Associate Professor in the School of Speech, Language, Hearing, and Occupational Sciences at University of Montana.
 Dr. Slovarp received a Master’s of Science degree in Speech and Hearing Sciences from Arizona State University in 2000 and a PhD in Independent Interdisciplinary studies at University of Montana in August 2015.
 Following attainment of her M.S. degree, she worked in hospital, outpatient rehabilitation, home health, skilled nursing and university settings for 10 years.
 She joined the CSD faculty at University of Montana in 2010.

-Dr. Slovarp is a swallowing and voice specialist with specialty training in fiberoptic endoscopic evaluation of swallowing (FEES) and videostroboscopy.
+Dr. Slovarp is a swallowing, voice, and upper airway specialist with specialty training in fiberoptic endoscopic evaluation of swallowing (FEES) and videostroboscopy.
 She is the director of the Voice Outcomes and Inquiry of Cough and Essentials in Swallowing (VOICES) lab.
 She has published several peer-reviewed research papers and presented at multiple state and national conferences.
 Her current research is focused on improving care for patients with chronic cough due to cough hypersensitivity syndrome (CHS).
 Her research agenda focuses on the following long-term objectives:

 - Improve efficacy, efficiency, and cost-effectiveness of care of patients with chronic cough due CHS.